We’re calling on people who don’t believe in or practise a religion to tick ‘No religion’ in the Census.

-We’re reminding people who do not believe in or practise a religion to reflect that honestly in the Census.
 The results of the Census affect everyone.
-So if you’re not religious, please, say so!
+If you’re not religious, please, say so!

 Exaggerated religion figures have meant time and money gets spent on maintaining unfair religious discrimination in our society.
 Over the last decade this has included: